Kawasaki W series

-The Kawasaki W series is a line of motorcycles made by Kawasaki since 1965 that shares some characteristics of classic British vertical-twin standard motorcycles.
-Sold as a 1966 model in the North American market, the first Kawasaki W1 had the largest engine displacement of any model manufactured in Japan at the time.
-Kawasaki continued to build models of the W brand similar to the W1 which will go out of production, ending with a "final edition".
+The Kawasaki W series is a line of vertical-twin standard motorcycles motorcycles made by Kawasaki beginning in 1965.
+First sold as a 1966 model in the North American market, the initial Kawasaki W1 had the largest engine displacement of any model manufactured in Japan at the time.

+Based heavily on a licensed version of the post-war, pre-unit construction, 500cc vertical-twin BSA A7, the bikes were clearly aimed at the market then dominated by the classic British twins of the day.
+Production of the original series, which saw W2 and W3 models, ended in 1974.
+In 1999 the W650 appeared, and was produced through 2007.
+In 2011 Kawasaki announced another retro version of the “W” brand, the W800, which remained in production until 2016, then was re-introduced in 2019.
+A W175 was released in 2017.

 Antecedents: Meguro K series

 In 1960 the Akashi-based Kawasaki Aircraft Company acquired an interest in the Meguro motorcycle company, which had obtained a license to produce a copy of the 500 cc BSA A7.
 Meguro had been Japan's largest motorcycle manufacturer but in the late 1950s its models had become less competitive and it was short of money.
 Kawasaki's investment enabled Meguro to launch its A7 copy as the Meguro K.

 The BSA A7, Meguro K and their respective derivatives have an overhead valve (i.e., pushrod) straight-twin engine with a pre-unit construction architecture.
 All have a 360° crankshaft angle, which provides an even firing interval between the two cylinders but high vibration caused by the two pistons rising and falling together.

 In 1963 Meguro was taken over one hundred percent by the new Kawasaki Motorcycle Corporation, which maintained the licensing agreement with BSA and continued to build the K model, but due to lubrication problems Kawasaki made engine modifications and the Kawasaki K2 entered production in 1965 with improved crankshaft bearings and a larger oil pump.
 Since the introduction of the K2, the Meguro K model has tended to become known retrospectively as the K1.

 The K2 has a larger timing cover which distinguishes it from the model K and the BSA A7.
 Also the K2 chassis has a different rear subframe, fuel tank and side panels.
 These changes gave the K2 a typically conservative Meguro image, dissimilar to the original BSA A7.

 In 1965 the K2 was enlarged to 624 cc to become the Meguro X-650 prototype, which was displayed at the 1965 Tokyo Motor Show.
 The X-650 then became in turn the prototype for the Kawasaki W1.
 For the new Kawasaki big bike, the traditional look of Meguro motorcycles was replaced with a sleeker fuel tank, sportier mudguards (fenders) and other details intended to appeal to export markets, especially North America.